trungpham/shield/README.md

 ## Todo

+  - [ ] New protection arms like recaptcha and one time password protections

+  - [ ] EmberJS client implementation as a seperate sample app

   - [ ] Swagger documentation

   - [ ] Background job to delete expired tokens

-  - [ ] EmberJS client implementation as a seperate sample app

   - [ ] Sample resource server implementation